lally/ppt/README.markdown

 While we're just using 'count' here, any number of elements can be in here, with the following types: int, float, double, and time.
-The first three map to their C equivalents, the last maps to a struct timeval (handy for gettimeofday()).
+The first three map to their C equivalents, the last maps to a `struct timeval` (handy for `gettimeofday()`).
 Currently, the 'emit C' is required, but we only support C source generation.
 They will be C++ compatible.

 ### GENERATION

-Then call 'ppt generate beta2.spec'.
-It will generate (internally, in .ppt/) a header file, source code, and a llvm bitcode generator program.
+Then call `ppt generate beta2.spec`.
+It will generate (internally, in `.ppt/`) a header file, source code, and a llvm bitcode generator program.
 We currently generate C and LLVM bitcode versions of the listener program.
 Either way, you'll have to build it yourself.

 ### RETRIEVAL

-Then, call 'ppt retrieve beta2.spec'.
+Then, call `ppt retrieve beta2.spec`.
 This will copy the files generated into the local directory.

 ### INSTRUMENTATION

 See test_writer_beta2.cpp for full details, but the gist is:

-(1) #include the generated header ("beta2.h" here)
+1. `#include` the generated header (`"beta2.h"` here)

-(2) Use the generated macros.
+2. Use the generated macros.
 The macros are named as such:

             WRITE_FRAMECOUNT_COUNT();
             WRITE_FRAMECOUNT_XI();
             WRITE_FRAMECOUNT_START();
             WRITE_FRAMECOUNT_END();
             WRITE_FRAMECOUNT_COUNT2();
             WRITE_XS_XI();

     Just feed a parameter of the proper type (as we mentioned above) to it as the only arg.

-(3) When ready, write out the frame:
+3. When ready, write out the frame:

     ppt_write_framecount_frame()
     ppt_write_xs_frame()

-(4) Link against the generated base source ("beta2.c" here)
+4. Link against the generated base source (`"beta2.c"` here)

 Note that the macros and write-functions use static instances of the frame types (e.g.  there's a static instance of the struct generated for 'framecount'